neicnordic/ahm17.neic.nordforsk.org/crossteam.md

 Propose concrete actions, develop ideas for future projects or define specific outcomes requiring / utilizing collaborations among ongoing or emerging projects and activities to support the NeIC 2016-2020 strategy.
+Target specific combinations of 2, 3, old and new, or all projects.
+Define milestones at 6, 12 and 24 months, and estimate budget implications.
+Answer questions such as

+- Why collaborate?
+- How to collaborate?
+- How to measure success?

 Each group will present and defend its findings to the audience.
 Note, this is not just for fun, the proposals shall be followed up by the various interlinked bodies of NeIC (XT, provider forum, data management forum, project management forum) ... not kidding.
 Plus, the best proposal and quickest evaluators (everyone) will win prices.

+Tentative evaluation criteria

+- originality
+- feasability
+- enjoyment

 ### Format